astronomer/astro-docs/ac/next/04_deploy-dags.md

     COPY <your-dag-directory> ~astro/airflow-venv
     ```

-Then, for every time that you update a DAG:
+Then, for every time that you update your DAGs:

 1. Build the Docker image using the following command: